kalibera/rchk/doc/SINGULARITY.md

 ```

 Note that the default image file name may be different (e.g.
-`rchk_def.sif`), based on the version of singularity used.
+`rchk_bionic.sif`), based on the version of singularity used.
 The results will
 be printed and saved in `lib` directory (`lib/jpeg/libs/jpeg.so.bcheck` and
 `lib/jpeg/libs/jpeg.so.maacheck`).
 Full path to the package tarball can be
 given instead to check a version of the package not yet on CRAN.